-Project Pipeline was born at the 2005 NOMA conference in Fort Lauderdale.
-Then president Paul Taylor asked Drake Dillard and David Kirk to research and establish a plan for camp that would introduce minority students with a focus on black students to architecture with the ultimate goal of creating more licensed black architects.
+Project Pipeline was born at the 2002 NOMA conference in Fort Lauderdale.
+Then-president Paul Taylor asked Drake Dillard and David Kirk to research and establish a plan for the camp that would introduce minority students with a focus on black students to architecture with the ultimate goal of creating more licensed black architects.
 The first camp was held in 2006 in Cincinnati by the South West Ohio NOMA chapter.
-Since then over twenty camps, in twenty cities have been held.
+Since then dozens have camps have been held in more than twenty cities.
 In 2012 a formalized curriculum was implemented nationally.

 I want to thank you and all the Mentors of Project Pipeline.
 I have the opportunity to be home this week and I heard most of the interaction and it was very professional and productive for my daughter.
 She was very enthusiastic about the program and she told me “Mom I’m going to do a renovation for our home and it’s going to be fun.”

 The students did a great job.
 Thanks to the Project Pipeline.
 I hope that we get the support of the sponsors for next year.
 Thanks for this GREAT CAMP!
 EXCELLENT JOB!
 See you next year.